Monday, February 24, 2014

 There are many things that I want to do in business and philanthropic work, in addition to focusing more on my personal life and starting a family of my own.
 And I want the ability to move at my own pace, see the world and finally have a summer vacation.

 I want to soak in every moment of every day this year, so I can remember it for the rest of my life.
 And, most importantly, I want to help the Yankees reach our goal of winning another championship.

-As if the Yankees needed another reason to do a hell of a lot better than last year.
+As if the Yankees needed another reason to do a hell of a lot better this year than last year.

 As things currently stand, Jeter's last home game will be on Thursday, September 25, against the Baltimore Orioles.

 His last game, period, on Sunday, September 28, against The Scum at Scumway Park.

 Meaning that the Yankees absolutely must have a Playoff berth already clinched on the 25th or earlier.

 Look, I don't care if they win it for Jeter, or who they win it for.

 As long as they win it.

 And you just know Derek feels the same.
 It's not about him, it's about the team.